arci/weather-forecast/README.md

 # Documentation
 OpenAPI 3.x documentation is available while the server is running at `/openapi.json`.
 OpenAPI specification is produced using Swagger annotations.

+A static version can be found at the root of the project with the same name.

 # Project structure
 The project uses *Jersey* for exposing REST APIs.